Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: Complete the Desired State Configuration (DSC) configuration.
 Box 2: Onboard the virtual machines to the Azure Automation account.
 Box 3: Create a zip file and upload it to Azure Blob storage.
 Box 4: Complete the Desired State Configuration (DSC) configuration.
 - [ ] Box 1: Onboard the virtual machines to the Azure Automation account.
 Box 2: Complete the Desired State Configuration (DSC) configuration.
 Box 3: Create a zip file and upload it to Azure Blob storage.
 Box 4: Create an Azure Automation account.

-### DRAG DROP You have an Azure Kubernetes Service (AKS) cluster.
+### You have an Azure Kubernetes Service (AKS) cluster.
 You need to deploy an application to the cluster by using Azure DevOps.
 Which three actions should you perform in sequence?
-To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.
-Select and Place:

 ![Question 539](images/question539.jpg)